williamnguyen-activecyber/okta.github.io/_source/_authentication-guide/implementing-authentication/auth-code.md

   --data 'grant_type=authorization_code&redirect_uri=http%3A%2F%2Flocalhost&code=P59yPm1_X1gxtdEOEZjn'
 ```

 > Important: The call to the `/token` endpoint requires authentication.
-In this case, it is a Basic Auth digest of the Client ID and Secret.
-This requirement is why this call is only appropriate for applications that can guarantee the secrecy of the Client Secret.
+In this case, it is a Basic Auth digest of the client ID and secret.
+This requirement is why this call is only appropriate for applications that can guarantee the secrecy of the client secret.
 For more on Basic Auth, please see [Token Authentication Methods](https://developer.okta.com/docs/api/resources/oauth2.html#token-authentication-methods).

 Note the parameters that are being passed: